-A pool in the backyard can make your home the center of summer fun for your friends and family!
-While a pool is a great feature, it also brings increased responsibility and liability risk to your home and backyard.
+A pool in the backyard can make your home the center of summer fun for your friends and family.
+While a pool is a great feature, it also brings increased responsibility and liability risk as well as potential for damage to your home and backyard.
 Having proper insurance coverage for the risks that accompany your pool is essential.
+So do you need swimming pool insurance?
+Or will your existing coverage be enough pool coverage?

 If you already have an in-ground or an above ground pool in the backyard covered by your home insurance policy and someone gets injured, your policy will offer liability coverage for protection.
 However, these limits may not be enough to cover the costs of a person’s medical care and any financial reward that an injured person could be awarded through a civil lawsuit against you.